Critical Success Factors for Business Transfers

 Giving it a try

-One of the best ways to find out if you have a situation that will flourish in a two-generation arrangement is to farm together.
+One of the best ways to find out if a situation that will flourish in a two-generation arrangement is to farm together.
 A testing arrangement before entering into a more permanent business structure is advisable.
-If you have not tried to farm together, or have done so only on a limited basis, it may be advisable to have a two or three year trial period.
+If each party has not tried to farm together, or have done so only on a limited basis, it may be advisable to have a two or three year trial period.

 , retired extension value added agriculture specialist,